 Learning to meditate and getting into the habit of meditation can be really hard because we’re always so used to having our minds constantly stimulated.
 However, just spending 5 mins in the morning or night (or both!) to do a quick meditation can work wonders!
 There are tons of great free meditations on youtube that you can find!

 Mindfulness is similar to meditation, it can take some time to get used to.
-However, mindfulness is probably the MOST useful tool when it comes to beating stress and anxiety.
+However, mindfulness is probably the MOST useful tool when it comes to beating stress.

 Whenever I feel stressed about life in general and I find myself slipping into bad habits (like avoiding the world and not taking care of myself), I just think about what will make me happiest in the present moment.
 Is it worrying?
 (NO!)
 Is it doing something enjoyable like making a nice meal or hanging out with my friends?
 (YES!)